Huaynaputina: Local impact

 The eruption had a devastating impact on the region.
 Ash falls and pumice falls buried the surroundings beneath more than 2 m of rocks, while pyroclastic flows incinerated everything within their path, wiping out vegetation over a large area.
 Of the volcanic phenomena, the ash and pumice falls were the most destructive.
 These and the debris and pyroclastic flows devastated an area of about 40 × 70 km around Huaynaputina, and both crops and livestock sustained severe damage.

 Between 11 and 17 villages within 20 km from the volcano were buried by the ash, including Calicanto, Chimpapampa, Cojraque, Estagagache, Moro Moro and San Juan de Dios south and southwest of Huaynaputina.
 The Huayruro Project began in 2015 and aims to rediscover these towns, and Calicanto was christened one of the 100 International Union of Geological Sciences heritage sites in 2021.
 The death toll in villages from toxic gases and ash fall was severe; reportedly, some villages lost their entire populations to the eruption and a priest visiting Omate after the eruption claimed to have "found its inhabitants dead and cooked with the fire of the burning stones".
-Estagagache has been deemed the "Pompeii of Peru".
+Estagagache has been deemed the "Pompeii of Peru", and the Peruvian Geological, Mining and Metallurgy Institute has published reports detailing geotourism locations around the volcano.

 The impact was noticeable in Arequipa, where up to 1 m of ash fell causing roofs to collapse under its weight.
 Ash fall was reported in an area of 300000 km2 across Peru, Chile and Bolivia, mostly west and south from the volcano, including in La Paz, Cuzco, Camaná, where it was thick enough to cause palm trees to collapse, Potosi, Arica as well as in Lima where it was accompanied by sounds of explosions.
 Ships observed ash fall from as far as 1000 km west of the coast.

 The surviving local population fled during the eruption and wild animals sought refuge in the city of Arequipa.
 The site of Torata Alta, a former Inka administrative centre, was destroyed during the Huaynaputina eruption and after a brief reoccupation abandoned in favour of Torata.
 Likewise, the occupation of the site of Pillistay close to Camana ended shortly after the eruption.
 Together with earthquakes unrelated to the eruption and El Niño-related flooding, the Huaynaputina eruption led to the abandonment of some irrigated land in Carrizal, Peru.